stussysenik/ANE/README.md

 ---

+edit: found it on twitter and this is the obj-c implementation to the Neural Engine

 # ANE Training — Backpropagation on Apple Neural Engine

 Training neural networks directly on Apple's Neural Engine (ANE) via reverse-engineered private APIs.
 No CoreML training APIs, no Metal, no GPU — pure ANE compute.